gandrein/coding_styles/README.md

 * Initialize variables in the declaration!
 * Variables needed for `if`, `while` and `for` statements should normally be declared within those statements, so that such variables are confined to those scopes.
-  * Well, if the variable is an object, its constructor is invoked every time it enters scope and is created, and its destructor is invoked every time it goes out of scope, so it is not wise to follow the above guideline.
+    * There is one caveat: if the variable is an object, its constructor is invoked every time it enters scope and is created, and its destructor is invoked every time it goes out of scope ([see also here](https://google.github.io/styleguide/cppguide.html#Local_Variables)).

 ##### Static and Global Variables